openstax/napkin-notes/phil/slack-welcome.md

 # Tips

 - Change your notification preferences for different channels.
 That way you can peruse `#deployments` or `#watercooler` without being notified whenever someone posts.
+- Chat with multiple (<10) people by clicking "Direct Messages" and choosing them
 - (*devs*) Snippets allow you to send a block of syntax-highlighted code
 - Type `/remind` to set up reminders
 - Type `/hangout` to create a hangout or pin the hangout URL for recurring meetings (Click the "Start Hangout" link)